 Schedules that cover the whole day

-You don't need to set up schedules that cover the whole of the day.
 The temptation, if you put a charging schedule 11am-2pm, is to also then put a discharging schedule from 2pm to 11am (i.e the rest of the day) - but this won't optimise the charging / discharging of the battery.
 In fact, it can hamper it.

 The 'global' control in this scenario is the time frame, so if you set a discharging schedule from 2pm to 11am, you're basically telling the battery not to charge at all during this time - if you have excess solar, this is no good.